odsti/datasets/arbuthnot/README.md

 We loaded the `Arbuthnot` data frame from the [HistData R package](https://www.rdocumentation.org/packages/HistData), and checked their values against ours.
-Finally, we corrected he female values for 1646, 1689, and 1707, and the male value for 1707, after confirming by comparison to a [PDF of the original pages](https://royalsocietypublishing.org/doi/pdf/10.1098/rstl.1710.0011).
+Finally, we corrected the female values for 1646, 1689, and 1707, and the male value for 1707, after confirming by comparison to a [PDF of the original pages](https://royalsocietypublishing.org/doi/pdf/10.1098/rstl.1710.0011).

 The data are the number of christenings of each sex in London, for the given